Pisa San Rossore railway station

 Pisa San Rossore railway station (Stazione di Pisa San Rossore) is a railway station in the Italian city of Pisa, the second station of the city in terms of passengers, after Pisa Centrale railway station.
 The station is located next to Piazza dei Miracoli and is served by local trains.
 It is a keilbahnhof, situated at the junction of two railway lines: Pisa–La Spezia–Genoa and Lucca–Pisa.

 Station

-The main facility is currently closed for passengers, but there are many automatic ticket offices, snack machines and a waiting room available.
+The main facility is currently closed for passengers, but there are many automatic ticket offices, snack machines, public toilets and a waiting room available.
 Inside the station there are six platforms (four to La Spezia and Genoa and two to Lucca), all equipped with elevators and connected by a subway.

 Interchange

 Urban bus lines stops close to the station, and there is a bike-sharing station at one of the entrances.